ryanb/govsgo/README.markdown

 brew install gnu-go beanstalk
 </pre>

-After that you should be able to start it up with `rails s` and run the specs with `rake`.
+You can start up the server with `rails s` and run the specs with `rake`.

-To get the AI working you'll need to run `beanstalkd` and `script/play_computer_moves`.
+## Background Process

+In production, the computer moves are handled in a background process because GNU Go can take a while and we don't want to tie up the Rails process during this time.

+If you want to test the background process, set `background_process: true` in your `config/private.yml` file.
+Next run `beanstalkd` and `script/play_computer_moves`. to start up the processes.

 ## Credits